(Real) living wages!

 Nationwide, very short fixed-term contracts are the rule at almost all universities.
 The contract terms for student assistants range mostly between 2 and 6 months.
 This is not only a curious bureaucratic burden and makes long-term planning impossible for student employees, but it also limits your possibilities in the workplace in very real terms.
 Unlike a termination, a non-renewal does not even have to be justified.
 If you had a longer contract, your boss would have to give you notice.
 And there are legal regulations for this.
 Whether you get a contract extension, however, depends on the goodwill of your supervisors alone.
 You can imagine that some of your co-workers would rather not take a holiday or go to the university late at night to make copies for the professor, or that they would rather hold back when asserting their legitimate interests or legal regulations.

 While a minimum contract period makes it more difficult for your supervisor to dismiss you, a minimum contract period does not mean that you have to do the same job for 24 months.
 Employees can of course still unilaterally terminate employment contracts within the notice periods.
 A minimum contract period also does not prevent you from being employed for longer.
 We therefore think that the current ratio should be reversed.
 Instead of serial fixed-term contracts, long terms should be the rule, and deviations from this should have to be objectively justified.
 Berlin shows that this demand can be implemented in practice: there a minimum contract period of 24 months for student assistants is already in place.
+In the last round of collective bargaining, we fought for a minimum contract term of 12 months.

-Our demands for the collective bargaining round 2023:
+Our demands for the collective bargaining round 2025/2026:

 - minimum contract terms of 24 months